pieterberg/Smartie-Sorter/design.md

 ### 2.3.
 Smartie Colours

 There are 8 different Smartie colours, namely: red, orange, yellow, green, blue, mauve, pink, and brown.
-The colour scheme used by this project to represent the 8 different Smartie colours is presented in Figure 4.
+Figure 4 presents the colour scheme that this project uses to represent the 8 different Smartie colours.

 <img src="https://github.com/pieterberg/Smartie-Sorter/blob/main/documentation/design/colour_scheme/smartie_colours.png" alt="Smartie colours" width="70%">

 Figure 4: The Smartie chocolates' colour scheme

-The hex codes used to represent the Smartie chocolates are provided in Table 3.
+The hex codes for the Smartie chocolates' colour scheme are provided in Table 3.

-Table 3: Hex codes for the Smartie chocolates' colour scheme
+Table 3: The hex codes for the Smartie chocolates' colour scheme

 | Smartie Colours |  Hex code |
 |-----------------|:---------:|